16 Ways To Experience Christmas In Gatlinburg For The Holidays

 6. See Lights from the Gatlinburg Space Needle

-The Gatlinburg Space Needle provides amazing panoramic views of Gatlinburg, with the Great Smoky Mountain National Park in the background.
+The Gatlinburg Space Needle provides fantastic panoramic views of Gatlinburg, with the Great Smoky Mountain National Park in the background.

-It’s a great place for you to see picture perfect views of the beautiful Christmas light displays.
+It’s a great place to see picture-perfect views of the beautiful Christmas light displays.
 At 407’ tall, the Space Needle offers 360-degree views of all the Christmas action below.

 Conclusion How to Spend Christmas in Gatlinburg